Umatilla National Forest: Vegetation

 A 1993 Forest Service study estimated that the extent of old growth in the forest was 190741 acre.

 Recreation

 Common recreational activities in the Umatilla National Forest include OHV riding, camping, hiking, fishing, hunting, wildlife watching, skiing, and rafting.

-Spout Springs Ski Area in Oregon and Bluewood Ski Area in Washington operate under special use permit within the forest.
+Spout Springs Ski Area in Oregon and Bluewood Ski Area in Washington operate under special use permits within the forest.

 Jubilee Lake has the most popular campground in the forest.